Oscardenas1000/heatwave-lakehouse-automl/create-heatwave-vcn-db/create-heatwave-vcn-db.md

-# Create Compartment, VCN, and MySQL HeatWave Database1
+# Create Compartment, VCN, and HeatWave Database

 ## Introduction

 In this lab, you will create a Compartment and  Virtual Cloud Network (VCN) to connect your OCI resources.
-You will also create a MySQL HeatWave DB System while loading the DB Data.
+You will also create a HeatWave DB System while loading the DB Data.

 _Estimated Time:_ 20 minutes